goruck/nilm/README.md

 ### Aggregate Metrics Computation

 I used an Arduino MEGA 2560 to host the signal processing algorithms that takes the voltage signals from the Analog Signal Conditioning Subsystem and generates aggregate RMS voltage, RMS current, Real Power and Apparent Power metrics in real-time.
-Presently, only Apparent Power is used in downstream processing.
+Presently, only Real Power is used in downstream processing.
 I leveraged emonLibCM<sup>10</sup> for these signal processing algorithms. emonLibCM runs continuously in the background and digitizes the analog input channels of the Arduino, calculates these metrics and then informs the Arduino sketch that the measurements are available and should be read and processed by downstream processing.
 The sketch is configured to update the metrics every eight seconds and can be found in [ard.ino](./ard/ard.ino)

 ### Disaggregated Energy Consumption Computation

 The actual energy disaggregation computations are hosted on a Raspberry Pi 4 which is connected over USB to the Arduino to fetch the aggregate metrics.
 The computations are comprised of running the tflite appliance inference models, trained and quantized per the steps described above, with pre- and post-processing steps.
 See the [infer.py](./rpi/infer.py) module for the code that performs these computations.
-The inference models output predicted energy for each appliance from 599-sample sized windows of the aggregate apparent power input signal.
+The inference models output predicted energy for each appliance from 599-sample sized windows of the aggregate real power input signal.
 These predictions are stored in a local CSV file and made available for downstream reporting and analysis.

 Typical disaggregated energy prediction results from my home are shown in the figures below using tflite models trained on another machine from the dataset as described above.